open-policy-agent/opa/docs/content/cli.md

       --signing-key string             set the secret (HMAC) or path of the PEM file containing the private key (RSA and ECDSA)
       --signing-plugin string          name of the plugin to use for signing/verification (see https://www.openpolicyagent.org/docs/latest/management-bundles/#signature-plugin
   -t, --target {rego,wasm,plan}        set the output bundle target type (default rego)
-      --v0-compatible                  opt-in to OPA features and behaviors prior to the OPA v1.0 release.
-Takes precedence over --v1-compatible
-      --v1-compatible                  opt-in to OPA features and behaviors that are enabled by default in OPA v1.0 --verification-key string        set the secret (HMAC) or path of the PEM file containing the public key (RSA and ECDSA)
+      --v0-compatible                  opt-in to OPA features and behaviors prior to the OPA v1.0 release --verification-key string        set the secret (HMAC) or path of the PEM file containing the public key (RSA and ECDSA)
       --verification-key-id string     name assigned to the verification key used for bundle verification (default "default") --wasm-include-print             enable print statements inside of WebAssembly modules compiled by the compiler